 Now, apart from just relaxing around on the pure soft white sand while lazily gazing across stunning crystal clear waters, you can indulge yourself in a vast array of water sports activities.

-You could go snorkelling amongst the numerous colorful coral reefs while diving amongst spotted rays, tiger fish and an assortment of tropical marine life.
+You could go snorkelling amongst the numerous colourful coral reefs while diving amongst spotted rays, tiger fish and an assortment of tropical marine life.
 You could even try your hand at deep sea fishing for barracuda, marlin or giant grouper fish.
 You could go kayaking through the many hidden caves around the islands or try your hand at rock climbing.
 The opportunities are endless.

 And the fun does not stop here either as there are loads more to do on these idyllic tropical Thailand islands.
 There are also super parties, fantastic clubs and discos, spectacular cabaret shows, exciting festivals and events, vast amounts of interesting attractions, not to forget excellent restaurants for fine dining and lots more to keep you, your family and everyone else happy and fun-filled.
 Once bitten, you will want to come back for more so go out there and enjoy yourself.
 You will not be sorry as it could easily be your best holiday ever.